Stay updated with the latest music streaming insights, playlist management tips, and industry news.

 Liked songs, followed artists, podcast subscriptions, it’s all part of your Spotify identity.
 But some of it won’t follow you if you close the account.
 Use Spotify’s data download tool for a copy, or let Free Your Music export your lists and move them somewhere that respects your time.

 Got collaborative playlists with friends or public lists with followers?
 Let them know before you go.
 Some links might break.
 Access may change.
 You don’t want to vanish mid-curation without warning.
+It is a good idea for any others you collab with to save a copy for themselves.

 You don’t need to commit immediately.
 Test-drive Apple Music, Tidal, YouTube Music, or Qobuz first.
 Most offer free trials.
 Use Free Your Music to move your playlists there temporarily.
 If you don’t love it, you can always move them back.